VincentPhan3004/vincentphan/content/authors/admin/_index.md

 - Visitors
 ---

 Vincent Phan has more than 6 year experience in Actuarial Financial Analyst and he is a the Association of the Society of Actuaries, USA.
-As a team lead, he and his team involved in numerous financial projects related to Insurance product Development, Financial Validation and KPI mornitoring for Sale Channel, Financial DataBase Management, M&A Due Diligence.
+As a team lead, he and his team involved in numerous financial projects related to Insurance product Development, Financial Validation and KPI mornitoring for Sale Channel, Financial DataBase Management, M&A Due Diligence and other adhoc projects upon the requirement of the board of management.
 With a strong communication skill and problem solving techniques, he is capable of working independently or a team.
 In 2019, he decided to follow the Master's Degree in Data Science to gain more skillsets which will enhance the role of an actuary in a wider range of industries, intead of only Insurance.